ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Avoiding private symbols in headers can help with ABI stability, but is not required.

 For other languages like Python, a public API must be explicitly defined, so that it is clear what symbols can be relied on with respect to the versioning guidelines.
-The public API can also be extended to build artifacts like configuration variables, CMake config files, etc. as well as executables and command line options and output.
+The public API can also be extended to build artifacts like configuration variables, CMake config files, etc. as well as executables and command-line options and output.
 Any elements of the public API should be clearly stated in the package's documentation.
 If something you are using is not explicitly listed as part of the public API in the package's documentation, then you cannot depend on it not changing between minor or patch versions.